Bodyweight management

 The routine

-• Only coffee (with a little oat-milk) and carrots from I wake up and until lunch
+• Only coffee (with a little oat milk) and carrots from I wake up until lunch

 • At about 15 o’clock porridge made from oatmeal and müsli, no added sugar

-• For dinner, dishes with meat, fish or vegan steaks, falaffel, etc. as a protein source.
-Rice, bulgur, lentils, pasta, couscous ect. as a carbohydrate source.
-Rough green vegetables e.g. fried aubergines, broccoli, cabbage, scallions, carrots, etc. as a fiber / vegetable source.
+• For dinner, dishes with meat, fish, or vegan steaks, falafel, etc. as a protein source.
+Rice, bulgur, lentils, pasta, couscous, etc. are carbohydrate sources.
+Rough green vegetables e.g. fried aubergines, broccoli, cabbage, scallions, carrots, etc. as a fiber/vegetable source.

-• After dinner there is no more food meaning that I will be fasting about 16 hours, before I have my next meal at about 12 o’clock the day after.
+• After dinner, there is no more food meaning that I will be fasting for about 16 hours, before I have my next meal at about 12 o’clock the day after.
 That is called intermitted fasting and a very healthy way to live.
-You basically give your body a chance to digest properly and a pause to have some of the many benefits that fasting have to offer.
+You give your body a chance to digest correctly and pause to have some of the many benefits of fasting.
 I use the app Zero on my phone and apple watch to keep track of my progress in this matter.

 The porridge is made like this: